View Categories

 Members

 • Partly elected (In British Provinces) and Partly nominated (by heads of Princely states) body.
-Members were to be indirectly elected by the members of the provincial assemblies.
+Members were supposed to be elected indirectly by the provincial assembly members.

 Note: